One of the best things you can ever do for yourself is to work in…

 Transcribe Anywhere Legal Transcription Course – Interview with Founder Janet Shaughnessey

-Q. What skills and interests should people have if they want to be a legal transcriptionist?
+What skills and interests are important as a legal transcriptionist?

 - an interest in the law